hbctraining/Peak_analysis_workshop/lessons/07_DE_annotation_and_enrichment_analysis.md

 <img src="../img/gsea_muscle_structure.png"  width="600">
 </p>

+In the plot:
-In this plot, the lines in plot represent the genes in the gene set 'GOBP_MUSCLE_STRUCTURE_DEVELOPMENT', and where they occur among the log2 fold changes.
-The largest positive log2 fold changes are on the left-hand side of the plot, while the largest negative log2 fold changes are on the right.
-The top plot shows the magnitude of the log2 fold changes for each gene, while the bottom plot shows the running sum, with the enrichment score peaking at the red dotted line (which is among the positive log2 fold changes).
+1. The lines in plot represent the genes in the gene set 'GOBP_MUSCLE_STRUCTURE_DEVELOPMENT', and where they occur among the log2 fold changes.
+2. The largest positive log2 fold changes are on the left-hand side of the plot, while the largest negative log2 fold changes are on the right.
+3. The top plot shows the magnitude of the log2 fold changes for each gene.
+4. The bottom plot shows the running sum, with the enrichment score peaking at the red dotted line (which is among the positive log2 fold changes).
 This suggests the up-regulation of this function.

+# Functional enrichment: Web based tools

+There are also web-based tool for enrichment analysis on genomic regions, and a popular one is [GREAT](http://great.stanford.edu/public/html/) (Genomic Regions Enrichment of Annotations Tool).
+GREAT is used to analyze the functional significance of cis-regulatory regions identified by localized measurements of DNA binding events across an entire genome [Reference paper](http://bejerano.stanford.edu/papers/GREAT.pdf).
+It incorporates annotations from 20 different ontologies and is an easy to use tool which generates annotation and downstream functional enrichement results for genomic coordinate files.
+The utility of GREAT is not limited to ChIP-seq, as it could also be applied to open chromatin, localized epigenomic markers and similar functional data sets, as well as comparative genomics sets.

+In the interest of time we will not go into the details of using GREAT, however we have materials linked [here](https://hbctraining.github.io/Intro-to-ChIPseq/lessons/web_based_functional_analysis.html) if you are interested in testing it out with this dataset.
+There also [demo datasets](http://great.stanford.edu/public/html/demo.php) on the GREAT website that you can use to test out the functionality of the tool.

 ## Resources for functional analysis
-In this lesson we reviewed two different approaches for functional analysis and demonstrated the with the use of the clusterProfiler package.
+In this lesson, we reviewed a few approaches for functional analysis and demonstrated the use of clusterProfiler package.
 Note that there are numerous other options out there, including the use of web-based tools.
 Below we list a few tools that we are familiar with:

 g:Profiler - http://biit.cs.ut.ee/gprofiler/index.cgi

 DAVID - https://david.ncifcrf.gov

 clusterProfiler - http://bioconductor.org/packages/release/bioc/html/clusterProfiler.html

-ReviGO (visualizing GO analysis, input is GO terms) - http://revigo.irb.hr/ WGCNA - https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/ (no longer maintained) GSEA - http://software.broadinstitute.org/gsea/index.jsp
+ReviGO (visualizing GO analysis, input is GO terms) - http://revigo.irb.hr/

+WGCNA - https://horvath.genetics.ucla.edu/html/CoexpressionNetwork/Rpackages/WGCNA/ (no longer maintained)

+GSEA - http://software.broadinstitute.org/gsea/index.jsp

 SPIA - https://www.bioconductor.org/packages/release/bioc/html/SPIA.html

 GAGE/Pathview - http://www.bioconductor.org/packages/release/bioc/html/gage.html